tommybrahhh/polycentral/deployment-validation-guide.md

 # Deployment Validation Guide: GitHub to Render & Vercel

 ## Overview
-This guide provides comprehensive testing procedures for validating the authentication and tournament fixes when deploying to Render and Vercel via GitHub.
+This guide provides comprehensive testing procedures for validating the authentication and event fixes when deploying to Render and Vercel via GitHub.

 ## Deployment Architecture